AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module13/customer-journey-analytics-build-a-dashboard.md

 * Access to Adobe Experience Platform and Customer Journey Analytics Application Service
 * Understanding of Adobe Experience Platform datasets, schemas and the Real-time Customer Profile.

-## Your Environment Variables
+>[!IMPORTANT]
+>
+>Your Adobe Experience Platform instance
+>

-This documentation has been created to be reused across multiple Adobe Experience Platform instances for enablement purposes.
+>This documentation has been created to facilitate hands-on, technical enablement around Adobe Experience Platform.
+In order to execute these tutorials in a hands-on way, you will need access to an Adobe Experience Platform instance.
+>
-In order to complete some of the modules, you'll need to change some variables and replace them by your specific ``Environment Variables``.
+>In order to complete some of the modules, you'll need to change some variables and replace them by your specific **Environment Variables**.

-You can view these variables [here](../../environment.md).
+>
+>Please contact your Adobe contact who will provide you with the required **Environment Variables** of your specific Adobe Experience Platform instance.
+>
+>If you don't have access to your own Adobe Experience Platform instance, don't let it stop you!
+You'll still learn a lot by reading through these very detailed tutorials.

 ## Content